waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Item Mechanics:** EXP.ALL gives EXP to all party Pokémon, even non-participants.
 However, it reduces the total EXP gained per Pokémon.
 Best used for targeted training, otherwise store in PC.

 ### C. Map Mechanics Discoveries
 - **Map Segmentation:** Some maps are divided into non-contiguous sections that are only accessible via warps (e.g., gatehouses).
 My pathfinding tools cannot navigate between these segments directly.
-(Confirmed for Safari Zone West & Center, Route 15, Route 20).
+(Confirmed for Safari Zone West & Center, Route 15, Route 20, Seafoam Islands).
 - **Invisible Walls:** Impassable walls that are not visually represented.
 Discovered in Silph Co.
 9F at (12, 2), Safari Zone East at (17, 23), and Fuchsia Gym.
 - **Hidden Passages:** Seemingly impassable tiles that are actually traversable.
 Discovered in Safari Zone East at (7, 25).
 - **Impassable Roofs:** Building roofs, even if visually over traversable ground, can act as an impassable wall when approached from above.
 (Discovered on Route 19 at (6, 9)).